sherburj/30-seconds-of-cpp/vector/cbegin.md

 Notes:

-1. The iterator points to the beginning of the vector.
+- The iterator points to the beginning of the vector.
-2. Iterator cannot modify the contents of the vector.
+- Iterator cannot modify the contents of the vector.

+**Syntax :** vectorname.cbegin()

 **Example**:
 ```cpp